 Many countries are making the mistake of trying to solve long term structural deficits, by sacrificing short term growth.
 In the name of long term structural change, governments are deflating the economy at a time when they should be doing the opposite.

-- Raising retirement age in response to ageing population.
+- Raising retirement age in response to an ageing population.

-- Evaluating automatic health care spending in US.
+- Evaluating automatic health care spending in the US.

 - Seeking to move people off long term benefit (e.g. helping those on disability allowance find less taxing jobs)

 - Planned Tax rises which are appropriate for incentives, efficiency and equality. e.g. US should be planning to raise tax on petrol, and tax on those high income earners who have befitted from recent tax cuts.